 Perhaps it’s best to visit Neuschwanstein knowing nothing of its history or the reason why it was built.
-Europe’s most famous castle is set in an impossibly perfect location – striking green hills rising to snow topped peaks to the south, descending into rich green fields and blue sapphire lakes to the north.
+The most famous of the Bavarian castles and one of Germany’s most popular day trip destinations is set in an impossibly perfect location – striking green hills rising to snow topped peaks to the south, descending into rich green fields and blue sapphire lakes to the north.
 The forests spread out down from the hills and obscure all but the tallest of the castle’s towers.

 Could there be any castle more fitting for a princess?
 Is there any doubt that the knight who calls this place home is both righteous and wise?